knoxknox/arel-advanced/README.md

 2. Arel vs ActiveRecord
 3. Tables, Columns
 4. Terminal methods
-5. Select, Where, Join, Join association, Order
+5. Select, Where, Order, Join, Join association
 6. And, Or, Less / Greater than, Not equals, etc
 7. Match, In
 8. Query builders